airbytehq/airbyte/docs/contributing/contributing-to-airbyte/updating-documentation/source-documentation-template.md

 For each of the above high-level requirements as appropriate, add or point to a follow-along guide.
 See the Postgres source guide for an example.

-For each major cloud provider we support, also add a follow-along guide for setting up Dataline to connect to that destination.
+For each major cloud provider we support, also add a follow-along guide for setting up Airbyte to connect to that destination.
 See the Postgres destination guide for an example of what this should look like.